 It’s easy to turn these into bacon cheeseburger sliders!
 Cook up crispy bacon first, then either stir chopped bacon into the ground beef mixture or place a halved slice on top of the cheese for each slider (you’ll need 12 slices).
 Add the bun tops, brush with sauce, and bake as directed.

 To avoid soggy rolls, layer your cheese on the bottom, add the cooled ground beef mixture on top, and then add another layer of cheese.
-Finally, add tops of the rolls, brush with sauce, cover and refrigerate until ready to assemble.
+Finally, add the tops of the rolls, brush with sauce, cover, and refrigerate until ready to bake.
 Bake as directed, adding 2-3 minutes.
+Using the oven slab method above?
+This is where it really shines for make-ahead prep.

 Store leftover sliders in an airtight container in the fridge for up to 3 days.